materialsvirtuallab/nano266/labs/lab1/README.md

 Repeat Q1, but this time with N<sub>2</sub>.
 For this question, copy `H2.nw` to `N2.nw` and then modify the input and submit script accordingly.

-The experimental N<sub>2</sub>
+Tip: People can use `vi` for file editing.
+The basic commands for `vi` is covered in this [link](https://www.guru99.com/the-vi-editor.html).

-bond  length is around 1.1 angstroms.
+The experimental N<sub>2</sub> bond  length is around 1.1 angstroms.

 Again, record down the final bond length of N<sub>2</sub> in angstroms and the final total energy in eV.